-Many people are familiar with the English artist William Hogarth, but many do not realize he was a brilliant social critic and editorial cartoonist in his day.
+Many people are familiar with the English artist William Hogarth but do not realize he was also a brilliant social critic and editorial cartoonist in his day.

 Artists by nature are the eyes, ears, heart & soul of a country; the pulse of the collective body of the unconscious.
 As with any body, you can have healthy white blood cells that heal or cancer cells that kill.